 Define the filter criteria for both parent and child work items.
 To find linked children, select Match top-level work items first.
 To find linked parents, select Match linked work items first.

 Use the Work items and Direct links query to track work items that depend on other tracked work, such as tasks, bugs, issues, or features.
 For example, you can view backlog items that depend on other items being implemented or a bug being fixed.

 Use the direct links query to track dependencies across teams.
 The query also helps you manage commitments your team makes.
 Choose the filter criteria for the top and linked work items.
 And, select the types of links to filter the dependencies.

 Filter your first-tier list of work items by choosing one of these options:

-To learn more about each link type, see Linking, traceability, and managing dependencies.
+For more information about each link type, see Link type reference.